riconaranjo/COMP-2402/README.md

 - Good for finding quickest paths from one node to another [but not unique paths].
   - There could be equally quick paths not found

+**Process:**

+- You do this with a queue and list
+  - queue stores position we are at
+    - add all adjacent nodes to queue
+    - remove values when cannot to any other unseen node
+    - check if we have seen them
+  - list stores nodes we have seen

 #### Depth-first Search

 Go through list based of a priority.

 - Good for finding node with highest / lowest priority?

+**Process:**

+- You do this with a stack and list
+  - stack stores position we are at
+    - add all adjacent nodes to stack
+    - remove values when cannot to any other unseen node
+    - check if we have seen them
+  - list stores nodes we have seen

 It is better to use **Adjacency List** for traversals.